Malta citizenship: how much does a Maltese passport cost?

 The applicant has to fulfill the following investment conditions:

-€600,000 or €750,000: contribution to the National Development and Social Fund of Malta;
+€600,000 or €750,000 is a contribution to the National Development and Social Fund of Malta;

-€700,000 or €16,000 per annum: buy real estate or rent a home for 5 years;
+€700,000 or €16,000 per annum is to buy real estate or rent a home for 5 years;

-In addition to the investment conditions, the main applicants must pay for a health insurance policy and administrative fee of €6,000.
-Most of the money is spent on the Due Diligence related to the Eligibility Assessment, which costs €15,000.
+In addition to the investment conditions, the main applicants must pay for a health insurance policy and administrative fee of at least €3,000.
+The cost of the Due Diligence, or the Eligibility Test, is €15,000.

 For each additional applicant, the investor has to contribute an additional €50,000 to the National Development and Social Fund.
 The larger the family, the higher the minimum investment threshold:

 a couple with two children and two parents — €850,000.